THE FIRST WITNESS OF CHRIST’S RESURRECTION

 Third, Mary was never tired of ministering to the Lord.

 Not only did Mary Magdalene follow the Lord Jesus consistently all through His trial, crucifixion, death, and burial; her mind was still set on ministering to the Lord’s dead body.

 Mark records, “Now when the Sabbath was past, Mary Magdalene, Mary the mother of James, and Salome bought spices, that they might come and anoint Him.”
 (Mark 16:1 NKJV).

 Mary Magdalene was one of the few followers of Christ whose service to the Lord was not an eye-service or reward-motivated.
-Even when there was no promise of any rewards or noticeable gains, Mary Magdalene was one of those who would still gladly minister to the Lord.
+Even when there was no promise of any rewards or obvious gains, Mary Magdalene was one of those who would still gladly minister to the Lord.

 As she had provided for the Lord’s need out of her substance when He was alive, she continued after His death.
-Unlike Mary, many believers in our churches today are given to eye-service, seeking to please men, gain recognition, receive applause or praise from the pastor.
+Unlike Mary, many believers in our churches today are given to eye-service, seeking to please men, to gain recognition, receive applause or praise from the pastor.

 Above all, the risen Lord Jesus Christ appeared to Mary first before anyone else because of her resolution or determination not to leave the tomb without seeing Jesus.
 Nothing else would satisfy her hunger to see Jesus apart from Jesus Himself.

-Mary was not the only woman who came to the tomb to minister to the Lord’s body, but she was the only one who refused to go home, be appeased, or satisfied without seeing the Lord’s body.
+Mary was not the only woman who came to the tomb to minister to the Lord’s body, but she was the only one who refused to go home, be appeased or satisfied without seeing the Lord’s body.